Welcome to Sweden

 Are you ready to explore the wonders of Gothenburg?
 Hop on board our open-top buses and travel in style to each and every fabulous attraction.
 First off, the bus tour begins at the Grand Theatre, also known as the Stora Teatern, an old renaissance style landmark, dating back to the 19th century.
 Take a look around or even visit a show to really immerse yourself into the city's culture.
 One of the most famous attractions in Gothenburg has to be the Feskekörka, the gothic-style fish market, located right on the riverfront.
 Enjoy the views from up high as our open-top bus will take you straight through the heart of the city, down the Avenue, also known as Avenyn.
 This boulevard is full of life and vibrant energy, a great place to watch the world go by on the bus!
-Or for those adrenaline junkies, hop off at bus stop 4 to visit the Liseberg amusement park, one of the best family attractions in Sweden!
+Or for those adrenaline junkies, visit the Liseberg amusement park, one of the best family attractions in Sweden!
 If you're lucky enough to visit around Christmas time then you can experience the wonderful Christmas market they hold here and sip on mulled wine until your heart is content!
-Make sure you hop off at the bus stop 6 to visit Lilla Bommen.
+Make sure you visit Lilla Bommen.
 Here you'll find the harbor where you can go for a nice long stroll and soak up the waterfront view.
-Last on the recommendations agenda at bus stop 7 is the Lejontrappan Brunnsparken, the perfect spot to stop for a picnic!
+Last on the recommendations is the Lejontrappan Brunnsparken, the perfect spot to stop for a picnic!
 Look out for the famous monument of the Lion too!
-Step aboard our Hop On – Hop Off boat in the center of the city at Kungsportsplatsen and see Gothenburg from the water.
-The boat stops at well-chosen places.

-You can explore the city with an OPTIONAL TOURS that you can choose from, & book with us.
+There are a variety of OPTIONAL TOURS that you can choose from book with us.

 Segway Harbour Tour of Gothenburg